rverk/kangaroo/README.md

 ```

 ### Static Access to InputSplits
-Our `KafkaInputFormat` exposes static access to a hypothetical job's `KafkaInputSplits`.
+Our Kafka input format exposes static access to a hypothetical job's `KafkaInputSplits`.
 We've found this information useful when estimating the number of reducers for certain jobs.
 This calculation is pretty fast; for a topic with 30 partitions on a 10-node Kafka cluster, this calculation took about 1 second.
 ```java
 final Configuration conf = new Configuration();